-Reducing avoidable hospital readmissions by combining Aetna’s clinical programs with CVS’ stores to guide patients when they’re discharged.
+Reducing avoidable hospital readmission by combining Aetna’s clinical programs with CVS’ stores to guide patients when they’re discharged.

 Managing complex chronic diseases, such as kidney disease.

-MinuteClinics are staffed by nurse practitioners who can screen/diagnose, treat and write prescriptions for common illnesses, dermatological conditions and chronic diseases.
-Additionally, the clinic can treat minor wounds and abrasions, and sprains, strains and joint pain.
+MinuteClinics are staffed by nurse practitioners who can screen/diagnose, treat and write prescriptions for common illnesses, dermatological conditions, and chronic diseases.
+Additionally, the clinic can treat minor wounds and abrasions, sprains, strains, and joint pain.
 Common vaccinations are also available.
-The concept allows for a quicker, easier and more cost-efficient model than primary care doctors, given the limited scope of offerings.
+The concept allows for a quicker, easier, and more cost-efficient model than primary care doctors, given the limited scope of offerings.